pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

 <li>PASTE the copied lines into your document at the "% Put customizations for NOTANONhst HERE" line in the code that you copy/pasted in Step 2.
 Most importantly, the desired formatting lines should be pasted somewhere <b>between</b> the \include{do_NOT_manually_edit/table_NOTANONhst} and \begin{NOTANONhst} lines. </li>
 <li>EDIT the pasted lines in your document, as desired.
 Some examples are given at the bottom of this page.</li>
 NOTE: you can PICK AND CHOOSE the lines you want to paste into your document; you do not have to copy/paste all of the beow lines!<br>
-<i>Highlights indicate what parts of the commands can be edited without breaking your LaTeX code.</i>
+<i>Highlights indicate what parts of the commands can be edited without breaking your LaTeX code.</i><br>
+You can just comment out your added lines and recompile the document, if you want to return to default values.
 </ol>

 <!--                                                       Options   -->